CoderDojo/community-platform/README.md

 Welcome to 'Zen'!
 You can see the live site at [zen.coderdojo.com](https://zen.coderdojo.com).

+This repository is the documentation for the project.
+There are also [three microservice respositories and a frontend repository](https://github.com/CoderDojo/community-platform/blob/master/architecture.md).

 # About the project

 [CoderDojo](coderdojo.com) is a network of free computer programming clubs for youths aged 7-17.
 It is a global charity and we currently have over 860 clubs in over 60 countries!